Skip to Content Top

 The Medical Board investigated Dr. Fett for insurance billing fraud.
 The Board issued 3 subpoenas to Dr. Fett for complete patient files for 3 patients whose partial files Dr. Fett provided to the complaining insurance company.

-Dr. Fett filed petitioned for orders quashing the subpoenas because his patients objected to the production of their medical records.
+Dr. Fett filed a petition for orders quashing the subpoenas because his patients objected to the production of their medical records.
 Held: Motion to Quash denied.
 The patients’ rights to privacy in this regard are trumped by “good cause” establishing a nexus between the goals of the investigation and the records sought.

 Currently, an attorney may resist a State Bar subpoena for her client’s file on privilege and confidentiality grounds if the client did not make the complaint.